apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 command may provide information about what happened in any activities that have associated streams:

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r act KLTxDkoa stderr
+$ br app Tomcat ent tomcatServer act KLTxDkoa stderr
 {% endhighlight %}